clemkoa/clemkoa.github.io/_posts/2023-07-18-attention-details.markdown

 header-img: ""
 ---

-An explanation of the implementation of attention in Transformers.
+An explanation of the implementation of attention in Transformers as described in ["Attention is all you need" by Vaswani et al](https://arxiv.org/abs/1706.03762).

 ## Introduction